AlishaSoedamah/FED24-25/README.md

   -   Make sure that button, a (links), and label (in forms) content is unique and descriptive
   -   Heading elements should be written in a logical sequence/don't skip heading levels
   -   Check if dark and light mode are supported
+  -   Make sure there is a visible focus style for interactive elements that are navigated (tab and shift + tab) to via keyboard input

   #### Mijn site: